lotte-detaeye/verbose/README.md

 # Verbose
-Work-in-progress NLP project focused on identifying and annotating common tendencies and non-idiomatic language in my own writing:
+Work-in-progress NLP project focused on identifying and annotating common tendencies, biased expressions and non-idiomatic language in my own writing:
 - Hedging expressions (e.g., "It seems", "might", "I believe")
+- Use of 'he' as universal pronoun
 - Non-canonical word order (e.g., "There came a man")
-- Use of 'he' as universal pronoun

 The annotations will be used for fine-tuning or rule-based evaluation in spaCy.